Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Conclusion

 \section{Conclusion}

-We proposed a latent diffusion framework for graphs, built on a permutation-equivariant Laplacian autoencoder with provable reconstruction guarantees for undirected graphs and DAGs.
-By mapping nodes to fixed-dimensional embeddings, our method removes the quadratic cost of graph-space diffusion and supports high-capacity backbones such as Diffusion Transformers.
+We proposed a latent diffusion framework for graphs, built on a permutation-equivariant Laplacian autoencoder, which achieves high reconstruction accuracy for undirected graphs and DAGs.
+By mapping nodes to fixed-dimensional embeddings, our method removes the quadratic adjacency-space bottleneck from diffusion training and sampling, while retaining a lightweight quadratic decoder for final graph reconstruction.
+It also supports high-capacity backbones such as Diffusion Transformers.
 Experiments show near-lossless reconstruction, competitive or superior generative performance, and sampling up to three orders of magnitude faster.
-This framework shifts the focus from graph-specific diffusion design to cheaper, more expressive autoencoders, unifies graphs and DAGs generation, enables transferring conditional methods from image generation, and paves the way for scaling generative models to much larger graphs.
+This framework shifts the focus from graph-specific diffusion design to cheaper, more expressive autoencoders, unifies graph and DAG generation, enables the transfer of conditional methods from image generation, and suggests a path toward scaling generative models to much larger graphs.